TV advertising is a more than $70 billion industry in the U.S.

-How Much Do TV Commercials Cost?
+How Much Does a TV Commercial Cost?

-1. 2019 Television Advertising Production Costs
+TV Advertising Production Costs

-If you hire a professional production company to create one, you can pay anywhere from $1,000 to $100,000.
+If you hire a professional production company to create an ad, it takes the burden off of you to find a team, but you could pay anywhere from $1,000 to $100,000.

 - Video or still images